 - Life Science: Animal Behavior and Anatomical Structures

 - Earth Science: Rocks and Minerals, Earth’s Movement and Astronomy

 - Physical Science: Phases of Matter, Acids/Bases, Forensic Chemistry, Electricity and Magnetism

-Fourth grader boys have advanced capability to manipulate materials, enabling them to create a variety of inspiring work.
+Fourth grade boys have advanced capability to manipulate materials, enabling them to create a variety of inspiring work.
 Their artistic endeavors incorporate both three-dimensional and two-dimensional creations.
 Boys are challenged to cultivate their verbal skills and artistic awareness as they speak about their own work and discuss the work of others.
-They refine their mastery of pencil, graphite, painting, and ceramic mediums.
+They refine their mastery of pencil, graphite, painting, ink, and ceramic mediums.